speeps/StakeholderScore/assessment.md

 The company sees people as tools to use for its own economic gain.

 ## Evolving (high scores)
-The company helps people live their best life.
+The company helps people live their best lives.

 9) *The company cares about and supports my wellbeing.*
 (completely disagree - 0 to completely agree - 10 or "I don't know")   //same for rest of questions on page